bediger4000/utf8validator/README.md

 like `xterm` from rendering the rest of the stream of bytes.
 The problem statement doesn't ask for what valid Unicode code points exist.

+Since at least two types of algorithms exist, a candidate could talk about software engineering issues when choosing between competing algorithms: how easy one algorithm is to code versus the other, the merits of state machinces, speed to market, ease of maintenance after the original developer leaves.

+Test cases don't suggest themselves based on the problem statement, which doesn't include synchronizing after a bad byte, and there are several cases to check there.
+The candidate should suggest a valid UTF-8 byte stream with 1, 2, 3 and 4-byte
+UTF-8 encodings,
+and some invalid byte streams, where the invalid byte occurs after a "110xxxxx", "110xxxx" and a "11110xxx" byte, and also a stream with an invalid byte futher out in the "subsequent byte" positions.

 I'm not sure this is a great interview problem in general: unless the candidate knows a fair amount about UTF-8, the interviewer is probably going to get a byte-prefix-checker.